arnav4o4/weather-app-java/README.md

 ## Steps if you are using VSCode 📍

-- Open the file through VSCode
+- Open the folder through VSCode
 - Make sure you have installed all the **extensions** that are importand for using **JAVA**
 - Under the Java Project